-- directly oversee the satisfactory completion of those PTC activities designated in her job description, as amended for time to time; and
+- directly oversee the satisfactory completion of those PTC activities designated in their job description, as amended from time to time.

-- shall commit to serve as President at the expiration of his/her term as First Vice-President.
+- shall commit to serve as President at the expiration of their term as First Vice President.

-- act as aides to the President/Co-Presidents and First Vice-President, performing those duties delegated by the President/Co-Presidents and First Vice-President, and shall perform the duties of President in the absence of the First Vice-President and shall perform the duties of the First Vice-President in the absence of that officer.
+- a. act as aides to the President/Co-Presidents and First Vice President, performing those duties delegated by the President/Co-Presidents and First Vice President, and shall perform the duties of President in the absence of the First Vice President and shall perform the duties of the First Vice President in the absence of that officer.

-- directly oversee the satisfactory completion of those PTC activities designated in her job description, as amended from time to time.
+- directly oversee the satisfactory completion of those PTC activities designated in their job description, as amended from time to time.

 - The Secretary shall: